Waterfall Charts

 3. Single-measure, no-category waterfall

-To build a single measure waterfall:
+Chart setup to build a single measure waterfall:

 Axis

-- Does not require an axis parameter.
+Does not require an axis parameter.

 Values parameter

-- Drag multiple measures to analyze (e.g., 2024 Actuals, 2024 Plan, 2023 Actuals, 2023 Plan, 2022 Actuals, 2022 Plan).
+Drag multiple measures to analyze (e.g., 2024 Actuals, 2024 Plan, 2023 Actuals, 2023 Plan, 2022 Actuals, 2022 Plan).

 Chart type

--Select Vertical Breakdown Waterfall from the Waterfall section of the Chart Type dropdown menu.
+Select Vertical Breakdown Waterfall from the Waterfall section of the Chart Type dropdown menu.

 The waterfall chart breaks down the contribution of each measure to the total.
 Does not require an explicit measure or dimension configuration.